Aggregate supply

 In economics, aggregate supply (AS) or domestic final supply (DFS) is the total supply of goods and services that firms in a national economy plan on selling during a specific time period.
 It is the total amount of goods and services that firms are willing and able to sell at a given price level in an economy.
+Together with aggregate demand it serves as one of two components for the AD–AS model.

 Analysis

 There are two main reasons why the amount of aggregate output supplied might rise as price level P rises, i.e., why the AS curve is upward sloping: